oracle-livelabs/adb/atp-twitter-api/create-schema/create-schema.md

      ![Open SQL scripts from menu](images/sql-scripts.png)

-3. Select **Upload** to browse and upload the sql files.
+3. Select **Upload** to browse and upload the sql files (Except for the apexApplicationHackathon.sql script - that will be used for task 4).

-    - Download the lab files if you haven't already: [Link](https://objectstorage.us-ashburn-1.oraclecloud.com/p/c05qc1I_EZ-pvXve6Fzla7LTbmdprMenxIMEolBMyxYPCZVLoa1Ir_u9wvaChkKF/n/orasenatdpltsecitom03/b/Twitter_LL/o/Lab%20FilesTwitter_LL1.zip)
+    - Download the lab files if you haven't already: [Link](https://objectstorage.us-ashburn-1.oraclecloud.com/p/vmkYRTjFDKT14aBgppExmxjWXNForfovxySRrgqJGlWMacsc6mMtClQY1a6foD3c/n/orasenatdpltsecitom03/b/Twitter_LL/o/Twitter_LL1.zip)

      ![Upload SQL scripts from menu](images/upload-scripts.png)